david-schmidt/KEGS-upstream/README.kegs.txt

 Limited SCC (serial port) emulation to enable PR#1/2 IN#1/2 and Virtual
 	Modem enables standard Apple terminal programs to telnet to any internet address (or receive connections from another telnet).
+Mockingboard A support.
+Set slot 4 to "Your card" in the IIgs control panel.
+	Note that the mouse doesn't work in GS/OS on ROM01 if slot 4 is set to "Your card".

 KEGS by default emulates a 8MB Apple IIgs, but you can change this from the Configuration Panel.